Who do you trust?

 Trust Independent PCA

-Get started today by sending your business enquiry.
-PCA is independent of any chemical supplier and bases its analytics on industry process chemistry knowledge and the industrial site’s own data.
-Each chemical treatment is assessed in an impartial, objective manner.
-The founder of PCA has decades of experience in process chemistry technical consulting for multinationals in the Chemical and other industries, such as Mineral & Mining, Pulp & Paper, Metals, Alumina, Food & Beverage.
+Get started today by sending a business enquiry.
+PCA is independent of suppliers and bases its “statistical thinking” on industry process and chemistry knowledge, proven algorithms and, the industrial site’s own data.
+Process parameters, chemicals, equipment and control strategies are assessed in an impartial, objective manner.
+The founder of PCA has decades of experience in process and chemistry technical consulting for multinationals in the Chemical and other industries, such as Minerals & Mining, Pulp & Paper, Metals, Alumina, Food & Beverage, Utilities.
 Work directly with the founder of PCA, not an intermediary.
 Trust in a positive outcome.

-PCA is independent of any chemical supplier and has no interest in selling a particular chemical treatment.
-That is for the chemical supplier!
-PCA provides objective assessments of process chemistry performance using industry process chemistry knowledge and the industrial site’s own data, rather than data generated by the chemical supplier.
+PCA is independent of suppliers and has no interest in selling chemicals.
+PCA provides objective assessments of process and chemistry performance using industry process knowledge, statistical thinking and the industrial site’s own data.
 Data you are more likely to trust.

-If you are a chemical supplier, utilise this independent service from PCA to demonstrate to your customer that you have confidence in your chemical treatment.
-If you are an industrial site, utilise this service to verify, benchmark and improve your process chemistry performance.
+If you are a supplier, utilise this independent service from PCA to demonstrate to your customer that you have confidence in your chemical treatment, control strategy or equipment.
+If you are an industrial site, utilise this independent service to verify, benchmark and improve your process and chemistry performance.